 How to Make Asparagus Stir-Fry

-Now that you’ve grabbed all the ingredients you need for dinner, let’s make some magic!
+Now that you’ve grabbed all the ingredients you need for a gluten-free dinner, let’s make some magic!
 While you can totally use a wok for this recipe, I know that not everyone has one.
 Grab a large skillet and know that you will still get a wonderfully sautéed result.

 - Start by making the brown rice according to the package directions.
 You’ll be able to make the rest of the dish while your rice is cooking, so feel free to keep an eye on it on a back or side burner and save that big burner for the main event.